seokloi/MienDong_Laravel-API_VueJS/README.md

 - Run __npm install__
 - Run __npm run serve__
 - That's it: launch the URL that appears in the terminal - could be `http://localhost:8080`
-- Install some thing need to use like vue-time, vue-exce, it will be in your error while you running my code.

 ## License